-Community involvement is needed for the harvest.
 Participants should come prepared for the weather as all activities will occur outdoors.
-All of the attendees are asked to wear boots, gardening gloves, and bring hand trowels or shovels.
-Bringing buckets of kelp to incorporate into the soil after harvesting would be beneficial.
+Attendees are asked to wear boots and gardening gloves, and bring hand trowels and buckets of kelp to incorporate into the soil after harvesting.

-The potatoes will need to be dried and prepared for storage.
-Many of the potatoes harvested will be saved for next year’s seed potatoes, Depending on the size of the harvest, the group hopes to share the harvest among the volunteers and through the Sitka Tribe’s Traditional Foods Program and Social Services.
+Potatoes will be dried and prepared for storage.
+Many of the potatoes harvested will be saved as next year’s seed potatoes.
+The rest of the harvest will be shared among the volunteers and through the Sitka Tribe’s Traditional Foods Program and Social Services Department.

-Tlingit potatoes (sometimes called Maria’s potatoes) have been present in Tlingit gardens for over 200 years.
-The potatoes originate from Mexico or Chile and were a trade item in Southeast Alaska in the early 1800s.
+Tlingít potatoes (sometimes called Maria’s potatoes) have been present in Tlingít gardens for more than 200 years.
+The potatoes originate from Mexico or Chile* and were a trade item in Southeast Alaska in the early 1800’s.